Project Mosquito Net Summary

 Impact of the Program

-Over the last 7 years, Power of Love has provided over 10,000 long lasting insecticide treated nets to children and pregnant women in Kenya and Zambia.
+Over the last 7 years, Power of Love has provided over 15,000 long lasting insecticide treated nets to children and pregnant women in Zambia and Kenya.
 As a result, we are seeing a reduced incidence of malaria and improved health amongst children and pregnant moms.
-The children are able to attend school regularly and the moms are better able to take cer of their families.
+The children are able to attend school regularly and the moms are better able to take care of their families.
 For a report on the most recent distribution click here.
-Also, for results of post-distribution surveys carried out click here and here.
+Also, for results of a post-distribution study carried out click here and here.